franlinares/hello-world/README.md

 # HelloWorld

-This project that I developed it as a test for Innocv Solutions.
+This is a project that I developed it as a test for Innocv Solutions.

 ## Development server